JamesAnBo/ChatAlert/README.md

 ```
 /ca add1 <term> - add a primary term. (not case sensative, can include spaces)
 /ca add2 <term> - add a secondary term. (not case sensative, can include spaces)
+/ca ignore <term> - add a term to be ignored. (not case sensative, can include spaces)
 /ca list - list all terms.
 /ca clear all - clear all terms.
 /ca clear primary - clear primary terms.